tdack/rpi-kivy-screen/README.md

 # Using Kivy with the official Raspberry Pi Touch Display

+This is a variation based on [Matt Richardson's demo](https://github.com/mrichardson23/rpi-kivy-screen), this one using kvlang to layout the controls.

+It's not as short and sweet as the original, but shows how to use the Kivy widgets  and the properties and event system to control GPIOs or react to them.

 [![Demo video](http://img.youtube.com/vi/Eah3Zq18OyM/0.jpg)](http://www.youtube.com/watch?v=Eah3Zq18OyM)

 The guide below and example code will get you started setting up the Raspberry Pi touch display and getting Kivy working with it.
 [Kivy](http://kivy.org/) is an "open source Python library for rapid development of applications